 In 2016, the European Centre for Disease Prevention and Control (ECDC) commissioned an update to the ECDC guidance on HIV testing: increasing uptake and effectiveness in the European Union published in December 2010 which HIV in Europe was contracted to do.
 The project runs over three years (2016-2018) and the aim of the update is to develop an evidence-based public health guidance to provide EU/EEA countries with an evidence-based framework to support the further development of integrated national HBV, HCV, and HIV testing policies in the EU/EEA.
-The integrated guidance will be published in late 2018.

 This work is conducted in a consortium with PHE, SSAT and EATG and draws on a previous the evaluation conducted in 2015-2016.

 The final guidance was published in November 2018 and can be accessed here.

 L Combs, S Finne Jakobsen, D Raben, CHIP, Rigshospitalet, University of Copenhagen, Copenhagen, Denmark

 I Veldhuijzen, Dutch National Institute for Public Health and the Environment (RIVM), Netherlands